-You can get acetaminophen as a liquid, chewable tablets, regular tablets or capsules.
+You can get acetaminophen as a liquid, chewable tablets, regular tablets or capsules, and suppositories.
 It comes in different strengths and does not need a prescription.

 Acetaminophen is used to reduce fever and treat pain.
 Your child’s symptoms should get better in 15 to 30 minutes after taking a dose.

 - Shake this medicine before using if it is a liquid.